luiselizondo/onjs/README.md

 on.debug()
 ```

 will enable all logging.
-If you only want to enable one particular event to have logging, you can do it:
+If you only want to enable one particular event to have logging, you can do it as well by calling the .log method on a particular event:

 ```
 on